soumyac1999/soumyac1999/README.md

 ### Hi there 👋

 I am Soumya, a Masters student at Stanford studying Computer Science.
-Previously, I was at Google Research and had received my Bachelors in Computer Science and Engineering from IIT Bombay.
+Previously, I completed my Bachelors in Computer Science and Engineering from IIT Bombay.
+I have spent time at Apple and Google Research working on problems in Natural Language Processing.
+I am also interested in Machine Learning Systems.

-My research interests broadly lie in Natural Language Processing and Machine Learning.
-I am currently excited about knowledge augmented methods and question answering.
-I am also interested in ML systems.

 Visit my [website](https://soumyac1999.github.io/) to know more.